-While Table 3 demonstrates that the platform may fairly distribute loans on average, it is possible that preferential access to loans may change in the time series as institutional investor loan demand increases.
-Prior to 2013, almost all capital in the marketplace lending market was provided by retail
+While Table 3 demonstrates that the platform may fairly distribute loans on average, it is possible that preferential access to loans may change with the value of future loan volume.
+Prior to 2013, almost all capital in the marketplace lending market was provided by retail investors.
+After the introduction of the whole loan markets, institutional investors supplied an increasingly large proportion of capital to originate loans on the platform (see Figure 3).
+As discussed in Section 2, strategic allocation may vary with the value of additional loan volume.